 The Counseling Center hosts several evening information sessions to help guide parents and students through the college planning process.

-School counselors Mrs. Darcy Pihlblad and Mrs. Regina Woynar--along with guest speaker Miles Vida, Associate Director of Admissions at Gannon University--will give a presentation covering a variety of topics, including: college admission testing (SAT/ACT), college selection, the college application and admissions process, and choosing a college major.
-OLSH graduation requirements as well as policies and procedures related to the release of OLSH transcripts will also be discussed.
+School counselors Mrs. Darcy Pihlblad and Mrs. Regina Woynar -- along with a guest speaker -- give a presentation covering a variety of topics, including: college admission testing (SAT/ACT), college selection, the college application and admissions process, and choosing a college major.
+OLSH graduation requirements as well as policies and procedures related to the release of OLSH transcripts are also be discussed.
 All OLSH parents and guardians are invited to attend.

-Kimberly McCurdy, Regional Director of the Pennsylvania Higher Education Assistance Agency (PHEAA), will give a presentation about financing a college education.
-Topics covered will include: grants, scholarships, low interest loans, work-study jobs, federal aid programs, state aid programs, private aid sources, college financial aid, and how need is determined.
+The Regional Director of the Pennsylvania Higher Education Assistance Agency (PHEAA) gives a presentation about financing a college education.
+Topics covered include: grants, scholarships, low interest loans, work-study jobs, federal aid programs, state aid programs, private aid sources, college financial aid, and how need is determined.
 All OLSH parents and guardians (especially those of juniors and seniors) are invited to attend.

-Immediately following the Financial Aid presentation, Ms. McCurdy will be available to help families of college-bound seniors complete the online Free Application for Financial Aid (FAFSA).
+Following the Financial Aid presentation, a representative is usually available to help families of college-bound seniors complete the online Free Application for Financial Aid (FAFSA).
 Federal student aid is available for students who wish to pursue a post-secondary degree at any accredited college, university, trade or technical school, whether public or private.

 PHEAA provides a number of different avenues for students and their families to use if questions arise concerning the FAFSA application process, how to apply for grants, student employment, career planning, and other important issues: